 == Why Rebalance? ==

 You Rebalance your portfolio once a year to get back to your design Mix of Stocks and Bonds.
 (See Chapter 8, Nest Egg Care.)
 Throughout the years – not every year – you will be selling stocks to buy bonds as your final rebalancing task.
-That’s because over time stocks most certainly will outperform bonds.
-You’re doing this to renew your insurance coverage.
-You want to have enough bonds to sell much more of them for your spending when stocks crater: when stock crater, bond returns have always been MUCH better.
-You can also think of it this way: you are selling more bonds than stocks to give stocks time to recover.
+That’s because over time stocks outperform bonds.
+Bonds are basically insurance from having to sell stocks in a year when they’ve cratered.
+Bonds have performed better that stocks in all of really bad years for stocks.
+You can also think of it this way: you are selling solely or disportionately more bonds than stocks to give stocks time to recover.

 == Rebalancing: not like falling off a log ==

 I struggled when I first tackled the task to Rebalance.
 I thought this was trivial math and steps.
-I had to think through the steps and go through it a couple of times to get the hang of it.
+It was a bit of a struggle to get the hang of it.
 Follow the spreadsheet, and it will be a lot easier for you than it was for me when I first started to figure out how do this.
+You are essentially selling securities from your portfolio in a way that rebalances your portfolio.

 The simple key for the Rebalancing task is to first subtract your withdrawal for your upcoming spending in the year – your annual Safe Spending Amount (SSA; Chapter 2, Nest Egg Care) and then rebalance the remainder.
 I think you get the picture of this logic in the display here (The SSA withdrawal is $43,700.), but you can follow the detail I describe for this example in the spreadsheet.